-It is unclear what entity or entities is envisioned as convening the MRT, establishing who is and is not an eligible stakeholder and how the particular participants are selected, whether the participants are remunerated or not and who funds it.
+It is unclear what entity or entities is envisioned as convening the MRT, establishing who is and is not an eligible stakeholder, how that evolves over time, whether the participants are remunerated or not and who funds it.

 These are not trivial questions.
 It has been suggested that the MRT could be similar to the CWG itself, or the IANA ICG.
 But these are convened and funded by ICANN.
-In a scenario where Contract Co is compelled to separate IANA from ICANN, there is little reason to believe that ICANN would continue participating, or indeed if Contract Co (and the MRT) would want it to if the intent is complete separation.
+In a scenario where Contract Co is compelled to separate IANA from ICANN, there is little reason to believe that ICANN would continue participating, or indeed if Contract Co. (and the MRT) would want and trust ICANN to play this role if the intent is complete separation.

 Whoever convenes the MRT may consciously or unconsciously impact how MRT decisions are made based on the mix of stakeholders allowed to participate.
 It is easy to see these decisions at work.
 The IANA CWG (as an example), allows 2-5 Members per stakeholder including those outside the ICANN community and unlimited Participants.
-The Accountability CCWG also allows 2-5 Members and unlimited Participants, but no Members from outside of ICANN.
-At least one proposal for the MRT called for restricting some stakeholders to fewer seats than other stakeholders.
+The Accountability CCWG also allows 2-5 Members and unlimited Participants, but no Members from outside of ICANN's component organizations.
+At least one proposal for the MRT called for restricting some stakeholders to fewer seats than other stakeholders (GNSO@4, ccNSO@5, Root Servers@2, GAC, SSAC and ALAC@2 each).
 Each subtle difference impacts the decisions that the MRT will make.